Program Director: Ricardo Gonzalez

 Kyungho Song (Theological-Historical Studies Concentrations)

 The Master of Theology Program offers a third level degree in theology and is similar to the Doctor of Philosophy in Religion (PhD).
 It is intended for MDiv or MA-R graduates with a strong academic orientation, who wish to become specialists in Applied Theology, Biblical Studies, or Historical-Theological Studies.
 It is accredited by the Adventist Accreditation Association (AAA) and the Association for Theological Education in South East Asia (ATESEA).

 The degree involves a minimum duration of two years of specialized study and research beyond the master’s degree.
-The student chooses a major and a minor from one particular field of study.
-This degree program equips individuals for research and qualifies them to teach in theological colleges in their field of specialization.
-The MTh degree requires a minimum of 48 semester hours at the 800 level.
+The student chooses a concentration and a cognate from one particular field of study.
+This degree program equips individuals for research and qualifies them to teach in theological colleges in their area of concentration.

 The Master of Theology program aims:

-The MTh degree is not earned by the mere accumulation of credits but is conferred in recognition of outstanding standards of scholarship and level of expertise in a student’s main area of study and cognate, as demonstrated by written and oral independent research based on in-depth analysis, mature synthesis and interpretation of evidence, and responsible application.
+The MTh degree is not earned by the mere accumulation of credits but is conferred in recognition of outstanding standards of scholarship and level of expertise in a student’s main area of concentration and cognate, as demonstrated orally and in writing following independent research based on in-depth analysis, mature synthesis and interpretation of evidence, and responsible application.

 MTh specialists should possess the following competencies, and demonstrate the outcomes: